edickie/ciftify/docs/tutorials/example-usage.md

 For installation instructions [ visit the installation page. ](../01_installation.md)

-If you are in a tutorial.
-There is probably an local install of the ciftify package to you learn with. [ Visit this page for instructions to source the environment ](../01_installation.md)
+If you are in a tutorial there is probably a local install of the ciftify package to you learn with. [ Visit this page for instructions to source the environment. ](../01_installation.md)

 ## The ciftify workflow